Sonia Gandhi: Early life

-Sonia Gandhi's mother, Mrs. Paola Maino, died due to an illness at her home in Italy on Saturday, August 27, 2022, at the age of about 90.

 Political career

 Rajiv Gandhi's premiership (1984–1990)

-Sonia Gandhi's involvement with Indian public life began after the assassination of her mother-in-law and her husband's election as prime minister.
+Gandhi's involvement with Indian public life began after the assassination of her mother-in-law and her husband's election as prime minister.
 As the prime minister's wife she acted as his official hostess and also accompanied him on a number of state visits.

 In 1984, she actively campaigned against her husband's sister-in-law Maneka Gandhi who was running against Rajiv in Amethi.
 At the end of Rajiv Gandhi's five years in office, the Bofors scandal broke out.
 Ottavio Quattrocchi, an Italian businessman believed to be involved, was said to be a friend of Sonia Gandhi, having access to the Prime Minister's official residence.
 The BJP has alleged that she appeared on the voters' list in New Delhi prior to obtaining Indian citizenship in April 1983, in contravention of Indian law.
+Her party asserted that the documents presented by the BJP as proof of voter fraud were forged, due to their use of the term "National Capital Territory" which was not an official term until the 69th amendment to the Indian Constitution which took effect in 1992, 9 years after she gained Indian citizenship.

 Former senior Congress leader and former President of India Pranab Mukherjee said that she surrendered her Italian passport to the Italian Embassy on 27 April 1983.
 Italian nationality law did not permit dual nationality until 1992.
-So, by acquiring Indian citizenship in 1983, she would automatically have lost Italian citizenship.
+So, by acquiring Indian citizenship on 30 April 1983, she would automatically have lost Italian citizenship.